-ISA (Ireland) 5304 contains further guidance on the extent of testing.
+ISA (Ireland) 530 contains further guidance on the extent of testing.

 A29.
 Because of the inherent consistency of IT processing, it may not be necessary to increase the extent of testing of an automated control.
-An automated control can be expected to function consistently unless the program (including the tables, files, or other permanent data used by the program) is changed.
+An automated control can be expected to function consistently unless the IT application (including the tables, files, or other permanent data used by the IT application) is changed.
 Once the auditor determines that an automated control is functioning as intended (which could be done at the time the control is initially implemented or at some other date), the auditor may consider performing tests to determine that the control continues to function effectively.
-Such tests might include determining that:
+Such tests may include testing the general IT controls related to the IT application.